 Patient was discharged on the 10th postoperative day with IMF and advised regular follow-up (2 weeks interval).
-On 8th week IMF was relived.
+On 8th week, IMF was released.
 As per our protocol, CT scans (both axial and coronal view) and radiographs were taken at regular intervals and evaluated.
-Radiographic follow-up revealed sufficient bone filling with increased bone density from the margin to the center of the defect when compared to with the pre operative scans and radiographs [Figures 7-10].
+Radiographic follow-up revealed sufficient bone filling with increased bone density from the margin to the center of the defect when compared with the preoperative scans and radiographs [Figures 7-10].

 Therapy for a cyst is determined by its etiology and localization, which, on the one hand, means that the causal tooth must be treated or removed, and on the other that the cystic lining, which secretes the cystic content, must be excised.
 This statement fits well with the treatment characteristics of dentigerous cyst.

-In such situations proper decision making in selecting the appropriate treatment modality plays a crucial role in prognosis of overall therapy.
-For the present case, we had considered all possible modalities by taking in to account the factors such as age, gender, location, size as well as the patient’s socioeconomic status.
+In such situations proper decision making in selecting the appropriate treatment modality plays a crucial role in the prognosis of the overall therapy.
+For the present case, we had considered all possible modalities by taking into account the factors such as age, gender, location, size as well as the patient’s socioeconomic status.

 Various studies have shown predictable spontaneous bone regeneration in young patients after enucleation of such large cysts.
 Many authors believe that bone grafting in young patients should be considered carefully and in most of the instances it is unnecessary.